 However, a more fail-safe option would be to create a separate SSID only for Joan devices in your network.
 This will not only eliminate any possible roaming between APs, but it will also ensure that the network will not become overcrowded which might negatively influence the performance of your Joan devices.

-Firewall and AP rulesets
+Firewall and Access Point (AP) rulesets

 To achieve their amazing battery efficiency, Joan devices are almost always in a very low power mode.
 Due to that, by default, they send status updates or so-called heartbeats to the server only every 3 or 5 minutes.
 Since they cause very little network traffic and don't communicate that often with the Access Points, some networks might disconnect them automatically.